 Schedule Repeating Message Until End Date

-Schedule a message to be sent starting at 9am on January 1, 2020 and repeat every week until March 1, 2020 (exclusive):
+Schedule a message to be sent starting at 9am on January 1, 2020 and repeat every week until March 1, 2020 (inclusive):

 Subject: Status Report Reminder #2020-01-01 9:00am repeat every week until 2020-03-01 to bob@domain.com